-Use this resource when teaching your students how to infer.
+Use this worksheet with your students when teaching them how to make an inference.

-Alternatively, project the worksheet onto the whiteboard and complete it together as a class when teaching and reinforcing the skill.
+Have your students complete the worksheet independently as a formative assessment to see who needs extra support, or project it on the whiteboard and complete it together as a class when teaching the skill.

 This resource was created by Jennifer Hall, a Teach Starter Collaborator.

 Looking for More Inference Resources?

 If you are looking to expand your collection of inference activities, check out some of our suggestions below!